massive-human-intelligence/mhi-mainsite/README.md

 ## Collective Sense Commons

-[Collective Sense Commons](https://collectivesensecommons.org/) is a public benefit project organized and supported by Peter Kaminski and others to provide coordination, communication, and sensemaking tools to individuals and organizations that are involved with collective sensemaking.
+[Collective Sense Commons](https://collectivesensecommons.org/) is a public benefit project organized and supported by Peter Kaminski and others to provide coordination, communication, and sensemaking tools to help individuals and organizations that are involved with collective sensemaking.

 ## Partner Organizations